Generative causal testing to bridge data-driven models and scientific theories in language neuroscience

+Cognitive neuroscience has always been concerned with finding the features of stimuli that specifically cause activation in the brain.
+Traditionally this problem has been approached by manually searching for these critical stimulus properties across multiple experiments~\cite{kanwisher2006fusiform,kamps2016occipital}.
+In contrast, data-driven methods~\cite{JAINNEURIPS2018, TONEVANEURIPS2019, abnar2019, goldstein2022shared, antonello2023scaling} efficiently probe a much larger hypothesis space, but fail to causally validate their findings.
+Our method combines the principled approach of causal experiments with the strengths of data-driven models to speed up scientific discovery.

-Our work can be applied to generating a new class of stimuli for online, causal experiments of language processing.
-We consider this work a piece of a larger closed-loop system that continually refines its understanding of brain selectivity by generating hypotheses, testing these hypotheses with new experiments, and refining the hypotheses based on the experimental results.
+Our work can therefore be applied to generating a new class of stimuli for online, causal experiments of language processing.
+We consider this work an important part of a larger closed-loop system that continually refines its understanding of brain selectivity by generating hypotheses, testing these hypotheses with new experiments, and refining the hypotheses based on the experimental results.
 As an example, such a framework could be an especially effective tool in lesion case studies where general observations must be made efficiently from relatively little data.

 While effective, \method{} has several limitations.
 Most notably, it focuses on a single explanation, missing voxel activity that is polysemantic, i.e. that is not driven well by any single explanation.
 See \cref{sec:appendix_polysemantic} for a more detailed discussion of this limitation and how future work might overcome it.
 Second, the effectiveness of \method{} depends on staying within the manifold of stimuli trained on during encoding model training.
 This limitation is explored further in \ref{sec:appendix_gpt1_checkerboard} where we show that poorly generated, off-manifold stimuli are more difficult to predict and yield inferior driving outcomes. \method{} is also sensitive to the properties of the underlying encoding models--using different encoding models could yield different explanations which might be equally valid.
 Thus we must be cautious not to interpret the explanations given by \method{} as uniquely capturing the functional properties of a voxel or ROI.
 However, this issue will become less severe over time as better and more diverse encoding models become available.